HELP CENTER

 - Storage fees (if any)

 Australia's import duty-free threshold is AUD 1,000 for most goods.
-Shipments under this amount are exempt from customs duty, though the 10% GST may still apply depending on your retailer or carrier.
+Shipments under this amount are exempt from customs duty, though the 10% GST may still apply.

-Customs duty in Australia is typically 5% of the FOB (Free On Board) value of your goods, and it generally only when your shipment's Customs Value exceeds AUD 1,000.
+Customs duty in Australia is typically 5% of the FOB (Free On Board) value of your goods, and its generally only when your shipment's Customs Value exceeds AUD 1,000.

 Yes, a 10% Goods and Services Tax (GST) applies to most goods imported into Australia.
-For shipments valued at AUD 1,000 or less, this is collected by the Stackry, while higher-value items are charged by Australian Border Force upon arrival.
+For shipments valued at AUD 1,000 or less, this is collected by the Stackry.

 GST is calculated on the 'Value of the Taxable Importation' (VoTI), which includes the goods value, any applicable customs duty, and international shipping and insurance costs.